Online Counseling (Telehealth): Easy, Convenient, and Secure

 Will it be covered by my insurance?

 Most healthcare plans provide coverage for telehealth just like in-office therapy.
-In addition, in-network insurance is now required to cover your sessions at 100% by order of Governor Pritzker, for most plans.
+In addition, on most plans, in-network insurance is now required to cover your sessions by order of Governor Pritzker.
 There may be some variations depending on your specific policy.
 If you and your therapist are not sure about your benefits, please reach out to our Client Care Coordinator Richelle Anderson at (630) 206-4491.
 If you run into any coverage issues we are happy to work with you on payment options.
 Even if you think you don’t have coverage for telehealth, or can’t afford payment, please give us a call — we continue to get updates from insurance plans that are expanding telehealth benefits as our culture adapts to the developing needs.

 I’m home with my family and don’t know if I have a private space to talk — any advice?